Healthy Recipes Blog

 Jump to Recipe Review Recipe

 This delicious, tender-crisp steamed broccoli is topped with a simple dressing of olive oil, lemon juice, and garlic.
-Ready in just 15 minutes, it's the perfect side dish that literally goes with anything!
+Ready in 15 minutes, it's the perfect side dish that goes with anything!

 Steamed broccoli is served in a white bowl with a napkin.

 Broccoli is one of the vegetables I make regularly for my family.
 It's an easy choice because it's delicious, and everyone likes it (or at least tolerates it) - including The Picky Eater.
-There are all kinds of fancy ways to prepare broccoli, such as beef and broccoli, roasted broccoli, and broccoli quiche.
-This steamed broccoli is one of my favorites, as long as it remains tender-crisp.
+There are many fancy ways to prepare broccoli, such as beef and broccoli, roasted broccoli, and broccoli quiche.
+But this steamed broccoli is especially easy and also tastes amazing, as long as it's not overcooked and remains tender-crisp.

 Ingredients